huggingface/transformers/docs/source/add_new_model.rst

 Run a pretrained checkpoint using the original repository
 -----------------------------------------------------------------------------------------------------------------------

-At first, you will work on the original repository.
-Often, the original implementation is very “researchy” meaning that documentation might be lacking and the code can be difficult to understand.
+At first, you will work on the original *brand_new_bert* repository.
+Often, the original implementation is very “researchy”.
+Meaning that documentation might be lacking and the code can be difficult to understand.
 But this should be exactly your motivation to reimplement *brand_new_bert*.
 At Hugging Face, one of our main goals is to *make people stand on the shoulders of giants* which translates here very well into taking a working model and rewriting it to make it as **accessible, user-friendly, and beautiful** as possible.
-This is the number-one motivation to re-implement models into 🤗 Transformers - trying to maximize access to a complex new NLP technology for **everybody**.
+This is the number-one motivation to re-implement models into 🤗 Transformers - trying to make complex new NLP technology accessible to **everybody**.

 You should start thereby by diving into the original repository.

 Successfully running the official pretrained model in the original repository is often **the most difficult** step.
 From our experience, it is very important to spend some time getting familiar with the original codebase.
-You should find out
+You need to figure out the following:

 -  Where to find the pretrained weights?
 -  How to load the pretrained weights into the corresponding model?